BrennanButler/MEngine/README.md

 MEngine
 =======

-MEngine is a very, very time game engine written in C++.
+MEngine is a very, very small game engine written in C++.
 This is mainly for educational value.